The Rundown

 - This dog food contains specially-formulated LifeSource Bits with vitamins and minerals

-- Each recipe contains the same nutrient values, so you can switch easily between them
+- Each dog food recipe contains the same nutrient values, so you can switch easily between them

 CONS